Spatially Indirect Exciton Condensation in Two-Dimensional Strongly Correlated Semimetals

-\textit{Discussion and conclusion - } In exciton insulator candidate comprising transition metal atoms, such as $\mathrm{Ta_2Pd_3Te_5}$ and $\mathrm{Ta_2NiSe_5}$, electrons and holes are subject to multiple sources of Coulomb attractions.
+\textit{Discussion and conclusion -} In exciton insulator candidate comprising transition metal atoms, such as $\mathrm{Ta_2Pd_3Te_5}$ and $\mathrm{Ta_2NiSe_5}$, electrons and holes are subject to multiple sources of Coulomb attractions.
 These multiple electron-hole binding routes effectively introduce a ``frustration'' effect that hinders the formation of exciton condensation.
 Notably, the on-site Hubbard interaction $U$, typically the largest energy scale in such systems, can facilitate the formation of local electron-hole pairs or local moments, thereby substantially suppressing the condensation temperature $T_c$.
 While our calculations are performed for semimetallic systems with finite carrier densities in the conduction and valence bands, our conclusions should, in principle, remain valid in the semiconductor limit.
 In actual semiconductors, although the valence band is completely filled and the conduction band empty, orbital hybridization~\cite{yao2024excitonic}, from the local atomic orbital perspective, inevitably generates holes in the valence orbit and electrons in the conduction orbital, ensuring that the suppression of $T_c$ by on-site Hubbard $U$ persists.
-We underscore that theoretical studies on $\mathrm{Ta_2Pd_3Te_5}$ predict a large exciton binding energy $\Delta \geq 0.6 \mathrm{eV} $~\cite{yao2024excitonic}, while experimental measurements reveal a relatively low condensation temperature $T_c \sim 100 K$~\cite{hossain2025topological,zhang2024spontaneous}, \textit{i.e.} $k_B T_c \sim 0.01 \mathrm{eV}$.
-Our result may explain the apparent discrepancy between the large exciton binding energy and the low measured condensation temperature.
-It also offers insight into why exciton insulators remain so difficult to detect experimentally, despite the fact that exciton binding energies can be on the order of $\sim 1 \mathrm{eV}$ in low-dimensional materials~\cite{tang2025,zhao2025one,sun2025breaking}.